Marv Walker Header

 Just this morning I was asked for an opinion by a restaurant server who wanted to know what to look for in a horse for her 6 year old daughter.
 I told her the first condition should be nothing younger than 12.
 By that time the horse has been there, done that.
 I told her if she can find an old retired show horse, great!

-I would pretty much bet your horse has saddle fit issues and here's what gives me that indication...
+I would pretty much bet your horse has saddle fit issues and here's what gives me an indication...

 Ill fitting saddles usually make grumpy horses.
 It is not the only reason for a horse to be grumpy but it is definitely one of them.
 We find saddle fit is the cause of so many problems that it is usually the first thing we look at in these situations.